sultanshaikh-devops/DevOps-Course-Starter/README.md

 ## Module 9
 ---
-In this application has been switch from using TRELLO to MongoDb.
+In this application has been switched from using TRELLO to MongoDb.
 For this exercise we are going to use a service called MongoDB Atlas (https://www.mongodb.com/atlas/database).
 This will let us create a
 MongoDB cluster that our application can use.
 There is a free tier, which is suitable for our purposes.
 If you choose the "I'm learning MongoDB" option at sign-up then the set-up